 January 2015 Drop Down Assets from NRG - On January 2, 2015, the Company acquired the following projects from NRG: (i) Laredo Ridge, an 80 MW wind facility located in Petersburg, Nebraska, (ii) Tapestry, which includes Buffalo Bear, a 19 MW wind facility in Buffalo, Oklahoma; Taloga, a 130 MW wind facility in Putnam, Oklahoma; and Pinnacle, a 55 MW wind facility in Keyser, West Virginia, and (iii) Walnut Creek, a 485 MW natural gas facility located in City of Industry, California, for total cash consideration of \$489 million, including \$9 million for working capital, plus assumed project-level debt of \$737 million.
 The Company funded the acquisition with cash on hand and drawings under its revolving credit facility.
 The assets and liabilities transferred to the Company relate to interests under common control by NRG and were recorded at historical cost.
-The difference between the cash paid and the historical value of the entities' equity of \$61 million was recorded as a distribution to NRG and reduced the balance of its contributed capital.
+The difference between the cash paid and the historical value of the entities' equity of \$61 million, as well as \$23 million of AOCL, was recorded as a distribution to NRG and reduced the balance of its noncontrolling interest.